miguelaram2016/miguelaram2016/README.md

 - [elmarfitness.com](https://www.elmarfitness.com): Website to introduce my fitness coaching clients to myself and my work 💪🏼
 - [marshallbenson.com](https://www.marshallbenson.com): My client needed help integrating their frontend (Squarespace) and backend (Azure), and the result was this beautiful website showcasing his work and upcoming performances 🤘🏼

+My current education/certifications:

+- [Machine Learning with Python](https://www.freecodecamp.org/certification/migglenero/machine-learning-with-python-v7): Through extensive learning modules and unit tests, I earned my certification from FreeCodeCamp 🖥️
+- Bachelor of Science in Kinesiology, University of Texas at Austin: In 2021, I finished my degree with a minor in Portuguese and extensive coursework in Math, Physics, Anatomy, and Biomechanics 💪🏼